PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Methods

 \subsection{Fine-tuning for Spatial Audio Understanding}

-\textbf{Synthetic Spatial Reasoning Dataset} Due to the lack of existing speech reasoning datasets with variable microphone geometries, we created a synthetic Question-Answer (QA) dataset comprising four tasks as shown in Table~\ref{tab:task_examples_final}.
-Specific prompts and QA pairs are detailed in Appendix~\ref{appendix:QApairs} .
-Following the PhaseCoder training methodology, we generated data using LibriSpeech and synthetic Room Impulse Responses (RIRs) with 8-microphone random geometries and no noise mixing.
+\textbf{Synthetic Spatial Reasoning Dataset} Due to the lack of existing speech reasoning datasets with variable microphone geometries, we created a synthetic Question-Answer (QA) dataset comprising four tasks.
+Specific prompts and QA pairs are detailed in Appendix~\ref{appendix:QApairs}.
+Following the PhaseCoder training methodology, we generated data using LibriSpeech and synthetic Room Impulse Responses (RIRs) with random 8-microphone geometries and no noise mixing.
 Unlike the encoder's training, we used full audio segments (removing clips longer than 15 seconds) instead of 250~ms clips.
-To simulate multi-speaker, two distinct audio segments were concatenated without overlap.
+To simulate a multi-speaker environment, two distinct audio segments were concatenated without overlap.
 To increase robustness, we applied a 5\% chance of randomly dropping either one or both speakers from the scene.
 Each task had a maximum of 5,000 examples.

 The original mono LibriSpeech audio served as input to the Gemma audio encoder.
 The transcripts were sourced from LibriSpeech-PC~\cite{meister2023librispeechpc} for their corrected punctuation and capitalization.
-We designed four tasks of increasing difficulty to train the model to understand, reason about, and correlate spatial embeddings with audio content.
+We designed four tasks of increasing difficulty to train the model to understand, reason about, and temporarily align spatial embeddings with audio content.
 The tasks are defined as follows:

 \begin{itemize} \item \textbf{Task 1: Source Localization.} The model receives spatial embeddings for 0-2 speakers and must output their localization data (azimuth, distance, elevation) in text format.
-This task trains the model to interpret and articulate the new spatial tokens.

-\item \textbf{Task 2: Spatial Reasoning.} The model answers 'yes' or 'no' to questions about the spatial relationships of the sources (e.g., "Is speaker 1 to the left of speaker 2?").
+This task trains the model to interpret and articulate the new spatial tokens. \item \textbf{Task 2: Spatial Reasoning.} The model answers 'yes' or 'no' to questions about the spatial relationships of the sources (e.g., "Is speaker 1 to the left of speaker 2?").
 This trains the model to reason over the spatial embedding space.
-The dataset was balanced to have the same number of yes and no answers.

-\item \textbf{Task 3: Spatial Transcription.} Extending Task 1, the model must output localization data and provide a full transcription for each localized speaker, using the mono audio input.
+The dataset was balanced to have the same number of yes and no answers. \item \textbf{Task 3: Spatial Transcription.} Extending Task 1, the model must output localization data and provide a full transcription for each localized speaker, using the mono audio input. \item \textbf{Task 4: Targeted Transcription.} The most complex task, inspired by~\cite{dementyev2025speechcompass}, requires spatially-cued transcription.
+The model must transcribe only the speaker matching a specific spatial criterion (e.g., "Transcribe the speaker on the left," or "Transcribe the speaker who is further").
+This integrates spatial reasoning with audio content processing. \end{itemize}